Gabriella439/slides/liquidhaskell/slides.md

 # Packet header parsing

-At Awake Networks we use Haskell for high-performance protocol parsing and analysis
+At Awake Networks we use Haskell for high-performance protocol parsing

 `binary` and `cereal` are sometimes not quite fast enough for our purposes!